mesonbuild/meson/docs/markdown/Reference-manual.md

 This function behaves in the same way as `add_global_arguments` except that the arguments are only used for the current project, they won't be used in any other subproject.
+Any argument added here **does** apply to both native and cross compilations.

 ### add_project_link_arguments()